Enabling Confident Purchases on Amazon

 Immediate Brand Visibility: Displays brand names directly on product cards to help users recognize legitimate listings and reduce uncertainty.

-Seller Snapshot Dropdown: Provides a collapsible summary of seller metrics, allowing users to quickly verify credibility without leaving the product page.
+Seller Snapshot Dropdown: Provides a collapsible summary of seller metrics, allowing quick credibility checks without leaving the product page.

-Review Insights Section: Highlights recurring themes and representative quotes, making it easier to evaluate sentiment and trustworthiness without reading every review.
+Review Insights Section: Highlights recurring themes and representative quotes, making it easier to evaluate sentiment without reading every review.

 Improve Purchase Clarity